mdziedzic/build-boilerplate-static-es6-sass/README.md

 ## HTML and images

-You don't need to do anything for the HTML and image files apart from placing them somewhere in `source`.
+You don't need to do anything to your HTML and image files apart from placing them somewhere in `source`.
 (Obviously images must be referenced by the HTML files and all HTML files must be accessible via `index.html`).

 ## Image Compression